This page is a guide to the proofing options available at Gomer Press.

 Laser proofs (aka content proofs or positional proofs or ozalids or plotters) These are basic hardcopy proofs that are intended only for checking content.
 Many people still prefer to check on paper rather than on screen.
 These proofs are not intended to show colour accurately, nor image quality, nor paper quality.
 As with softproofs print-ready files are processed through our prepress software before being output so that any potential issues can be spotted.
 There is no need to return laser proofs to Gomer prior to printing.

 Inkjet proofs (aka Epson proofs, aka digital cromalins, aka press proofs) These proofs are colour calibrated to the press and highly accurate for colour and image quality but not necessarily paper.
-Our standard proofing paper is Heidelberg Saphira proofing paper semi-gloss 210gsm, and this is used whether your job is printed on gloss, silk, satin or matt paper.
-Inkjet proofs are quite glossy, and this should be borne in mind especially printing on matt/silk papers (please refer to our paper and coating guide).
-As well as outputting inkjet proofs to Fogra 39 standard for coated paper Gomer can also output proofs to Fogra 47 standard for uncoated paper.
+Our standard COATED (Fogra 51) proofing paper is Heidelberg Saphira semi-gloss 200gsm, and this is used whether your job is printed on gloss, silk, satin or matt paper.
+These proofs are quite glossy, and this should be borne in mind if printing on matt/silk papers.
+Standard proofing paper for jobs on UNCOATED (Fogra 52) is Saphira Heidelberg uncoated matt 180gsm.
 Inkjet proofs should be returned to Gomer prior to printing so that they can be matched to on press.
 If you have concerns about colour or image quality, outputting a few pages to inkjet proof before printing is a very good idea.
 We accept press proofs from 3rd parties to match to on press (ie repro houses), but request that they include sign off strips to verify calibration to ISO/FOGRA standards.
+We can still match to press proofs supplied to Fogra 39/47 (older standards) if required.

 Wet proofs These are the most expensive and most accurate form of proofs.
 They are expensive because they are printed on the B1 XL106 press on the actual stock that will be used on the job and using the specified coating (if applicable).
 They are therefore accurate for content, colour, image quality and paper stock.
 Because of the cost we only rarely output this type of proof.
 When it is necessary we can output images rather than pages from the book, so that more content will fit on a B1 sheet.
 This is what is known as a scatter proof.